How to Modify WordPress Theme Header and Footer

 If you want to take the easy route, there are plenty of WordPress plugins to modify the header and footer.
 If you would rather not install yet another plugin, read on…

-WP Legal Pages
+WP Legal Pages plugin

-Also read: Top 5 Plugins To insert Header And Footer Scripts In Your WordPress Theme
+Also, read Top 5 Plugins to Insert Header And Footer Scripts In Your WordPress Theme.

 Edit WordPress Header Code

-WordPress Theme Header and Footer page1
+WordPress Theme Header and Footer page

-Now if you analyze the header.php file, you will notice that the site title is contained in the h1 tag and displayed by the blog_info () template tag.
+Now, if you analyze the header.php file, you will notice that the site title is contained in the h1 tag and displayed by the blog_info () template tag.

 WordPress Theme Header and Footer page2